celestiaorg/celestia-app/README.md

 # Start a single node devnet using the pre-installed celestia app
 ./scripts/single-node.sh

-# Build and Start a single node devnet
+# Build and start a single node devnet
 ./scripts/build-run-single-node.sh

 # Post data to the local devnet